Hidden Treasures

 Today, if God’s Spirit has shown you your lost condition, seek Him while He may be found.
 Call on Him to save you now.
 “Whosoever shall call upon the Lord shall be saved.”
 Romans 10:9-13e mayHe

-October 3, 2008 Posted by hiddentreasures | LOST and FOUND | | No Comments Yet
+October 3, 2008 Posted by | LOST and FOUND | Comments Off on LOST!

 In These Crucial Days